ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

 \subsection{Contextual Embedding Layer (\CEL)}

-\hub{As I understand, the vector representation is not dynamic.
-We can simply define $y_i$ instead of $y_i^t$} \hub{we can also replace $M$ by \CEL ?}

-\hub{removed ''dynamic''} The Contextual Embedding Layer (\CEL) (\Cref{fig:arc}) is responsible for providing a vector representation $y$ for the document $d$ in the corpus $D$.
-More formally, the embedding $y$ for a document $d$ is a mapping $\CEL: d\mapsto y \in \Re^z$, capturing semantic information from the corpus $D$.
-The document embedding represents words and documents in a low-dimensional feature vector space, where the embedding dimension $z$ is expected to be much smaller than the size of the vocabulary (i.e., the number of unique words in $D$). \hub{the vector dimension is much smaller that the size of the vocabulary, not the size of the corpus}

-Transformer-based self-supervised models (e.g., Data2Vec) and LLMs (e.g., BERT, GPT-3), trained on a large corpus of text data, are the most common approaches to computing document embeddings.
+The Contextual Embedding Layer (\CEL) is responsible for providing a vector representation $y$ for the document $d$ in the corpus $D$.
+More formally, the embedding $y$ for a document $d$ is a mapping $\CEL: d\mapsto y \in \Re^z$, capturing contextual and semantic information from the corpus $D$.
+The document embedding represents words and documents in a low-dimensional feature vector space, where the embedding dimension $z$ is expected to be much smaller than the size of the vocabulary (i.e., the number of unique words in $D$). $\CEL$ takes advantage of pre-trained transformer-based LLMs (e.g., Data2Vec, GPT4) trained on a large corpus of text data to compute time-aware vector representation for each document.
 Transformer-based models capture the meaning and context of a document by using an attention mechanism to consider the context of words in a document.
-Given an input document $d$, the number $u$ of tokens in $d$, and $\textbf{h}_j$ the hidden state vector of the $j$-th token in $d$, the embedding $y = \CEL(d)$ of the whole document $d$ is then obtained by taking the mean of all the hidden state vectors of the tokens in $d$:

-Transformers' attention mechanism allows the model to focus on different parts of the input text, weighting the importance of each word or phrase in the context of the whole document.
-This allows \CEL~to capture the meaning of the document as well as its temporal aspect, since the meaning of words and phrases can change over time. \hub{removed ''context''} \hub{removed sentence ''They therefore ....'' which is a bit redundant}
+Given an input document $d$, the number $u$ of tokens in $d$, and $\textbf{h}_j$ the hidden state vector of the $j$-th token in $d$, the embedding $y = \CEL(d)$ of the whole document $d$ is then obtained by taking the mean of all the hidden state vectors of the tokens in $d$.
+The attention mechanism of Transformers allows the model to focus on different parts of the input text, weighting the importance of each word or phrase in the context of the whole document.
+This empowers $\CEL$ to capture the meaning of the document as well as its temporal aspect.